-You've been playing games or reading some books, and you want to share your passion with the world.
-The problem is that you're on a tight budget and don't have either the time or the money to start a personal blog.
+You’ve been playing games or reading some books, and you want to share your passion with the world.
+You’re on a tight budget and don’t have either the time or the money to start a personal blog.

 Starting an account on Medium is free.
 You don’t have to pay a single penny to start publishing there.